Definition of

 Stem cells and otorhinolaryngology

-They are being investigated to repair tissues in the airways and ears, addressing hearing loss or respiratory problems.
+They are investigated to repair tissues in the airways and ears, addressing hearing loss or breathing problems.

 Stem cells and Parkinson's